michaelnisi/troubled/data/posts/2018/cloudkit.md

 The CloudKit schema is structured into environments: development and production; databases: private, shared, and public; zones, and records.

-For a quick conceptual refresher, watch the first part of this presentation from WWDC 2017, [Build Better Apps with CloudKit Dashboard](https://developer.apple.com/videos/play/wwdc2017/226/), Session 226, Dan Browning, CloudKit:
+For a quick conceptual refresher, watch the first part of this presentation from WWDC 2017, [Build Better Apps with CloudKit Dashboard](https://developer.apple.com/videos/play/wwdc2017/226/), Session 226, [@djbrowning](https://twitter.com/djbrowning), CloudKit:

 TODO: Database